codepath/android_guides/Dependency-Injection-with-Dagger-2.md

  * **Easier unit and integration testing**  Because the dependency graph is created for us, we can easily swap out modules that make network responses and mock out this behavior.

+ * **Scoped instances**  Not only can you easily manage instances that can last the entire application lifecycle, you can also leverage Dagger 2 to define instances with shorter lifetimes (i.e. bound to a user session, activity lifecycle, etc.)

 ### Setup

 Add these three lines to your `app/build.gradle` file: